nickbrowne/nsvg/README.md

 cargo build --features bindgen
 ```

 Which will also copy the bindings into the `src` directory.
-If the bindings need to be changed (when upgrading NanoSVG, for example) the prebuilt bindings should be checked in to version control.
+If the bindings need to be updated (when upgrading NanoSVG, for example) they should be checked in to version control.

 Make sure you have `libclang-dev` available so bindgen works.